johnmarco123/drawing_app/development.md

     * mirror tool: no bugs
     * scissors tool: no bugs
     * graph tool: no bugs
-    * fill bucket tool:
+    * fill bucket tool: no bugs
-        * Leaves a nasty border around the fill
-        * Also leaves a line at the bottom of the screen

-    * text tool:
+    * text tool: no bugs
-        * vim mode:
+    * vim mode: no bugs
-            * There is currently no paste option, any time you delete, or yank it should go directly to the clipboard? or maybe a buffer?
-            * shift s should delete the entire line and go into insert mode on that line

-# Bugs found:
-    * Friday, 18, aug when fullscreening it doesn't update the canvas size

 # Currently working on:
-    * A little tutorial for each tool, or a manual on how to use each tool.

-# Features to add:
+# Things to do:
-    * Make all current vim features work as intended
+    * Remove ".git" and files like this before uploading